insomnes/aqute/README.md

 Aqute offers:

- - **Efficient Producer-Consumer Model**: Utilizing the Producer-Consumer pattern with multiple workers, Aqute ensures streamlined task distribution and swift parallel processing.
+ - **Efficient Producer-Consumer Model**: Utilizing the Producer-Consumer pattern with multiple workers, Aqute ensures streamlined task distribution and swift concurrent processing.
 - **Worker count & Rate Limiting**: Regulate the execution rate of tasks and configure the number of workers for concurrent processing, ensuring optimal resource utilization.
 You can even provide your own rate limiting mechanism